nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/content-views.md

 ###### sort elements

 The&nbsp;`sort` element defines the default sort, that can be changed later through the interface.
 There can be any number of&nbsp;`sort` elements.
 The `sortInfosBinding` element can also be defined: it can resolve an EL expression in case the sort infos are held by a third party instance (document, Seam component...) and will be used instead of the default sort information if not null or empty.
 The EL expression can either resolve to a list of `org.nuxeo.ecm.core.api.SortInfo` instances, or a list of map items using keys `sortColumn` (with a String value) and `sortAscending` (with a boolean value).

+###### quickFilter elements

+Since version 8.10, the&nbsp;`quickFilter` element enables to refine the results obtained by a search.
+There can be any number of&nbsp;`quickFilter` elements.
+Each quick filter is composed of a&nbsp;`clause` element which enables to extend the query, and additional&nbsp;`sort` elements.
+The quick filters appears in the interface as buttons where each action on a button enables or disables its associated quick filter.

 ###### pageSize elements